pradeepkumar24rk/Third_i/README.md

 Objective :
-              *  The project's major goal is to make it easier for people who are blind to recognize obstacles on their own.
+              *  The project's major goal is to make it easier for people who are blind to recognize obstacles on their own./n
               * To accomplish this, the trained model first recognizes the object, evaluates its distance, and determines whether it poses a threat.